This article was originally published on 9/04/2020

-I would like to get into the details of the article I’m sharing this week for this week (above), but first, allow me to venture down a personal, yet relevant tangent:
+I am excited to share the details of the article I’m sharing this week's Reader's Corner series, but first, allow me to venture down a personal, yet relevant tangent.
+(Skip to the end to get to the meat of the article)

 Last year I was at a local conference dedicated to growing, educating, and inspiring sales leaders and marketing professionals in the Southeast.
 During our lunch break, I initiated a conversation with Stan Phelps, a well-known keynote speaker in the local marketing community whose presentations typically revolve around customer experience, technology, differentiation, and brand purpose.